 ALEKS PPL for Math Placement

 UNM offers ALEKS PPL for math placement.
-The frequently asked questions below provide general information, and the additional pages linked at the bottom of this page walk you through each step of the process.
-If you are not sure if you need to complete ALEKS PPL, reach out to your academic advisor to discuss your current placement and the math requirements for your degree program.
+The FAQs below provide general information, and the additional pages linked at the bottom of this page walk you through each step of the process.
+If you are not sure if you need to complete ALEKS PPL, reach out to your academic advisor.

-The information on these pages is primarily designed for students completing ALEKS PPL through the UNM Albuquerque Campus.
-Students taking ALEKS PPL through the UNM Taos Campus should contact taostestingcenter@unm.edu for ALEKS PPL access and to coordinate proctored exams.
+The information on these pages is designed for students completing ALEKS PPL through the UNM Albuquerque Campus.
+Students taking ALEKS PPL through the UNM Taos Campus should contact taostestingcenter@unm.edu.

 Ready to get started?